sime/cv/README.md

 ### November 2014 - Current
 Frontend Engineer for 9Cookies, Berlin

+### April 2015 - Current
+Faxologist for Bitcoin Fax
+* Over 700 faxes and 1 Bitcoin worth of transactions in the first year

 ### December 2013 - April 2014
 Senior Web Developer for Tinkerbox Studios, Singapore